 Getting life insurance is a smart way to help financially protect your loved ones’ future.
 Get the confidence and know-how you need by checking out our roadmap of the life insurance buying process — you’ll see how simple it can be to protect the ones who matter most.

 Explore insurance types.
-Learn about temporary insurance, which covers a specific length of time, like SimplyProtected Term Life and Term Life, which offer temporary, affordable protection.
-Or consider permanent insurance, which covers your whole life, like MyLife Flexible Life and Whole Life, for long-term protection that gains cash value.
+Learn about temporary insurance, which covers a specific length of time, like DreamSecure Simplified Term Life Insurance and DreamSecure Term Life Insurance, which offer temporary, affordable protection.
+Or consider permanent insurance, which covers your whole life, like MyLife Flexible Life Insurance and DreamSecure Whole Life Insurance, for long-term protection that gains cash value.
 Our life insurance comparison chart can help you decide which coverage is right for you.

 Talk to a licensed agent.
 Consult with an American Family Insurance agent who will help you decide on life insurance that’s just right for your needs and budget.

 Submit an application.
 Once you choose a policy, you’ll need to complete an application covering your financial, medical and health-related info.
 (Tip: It can average a few days to a few weeks before you get your policy after applying.)